Loading

 In summer 2015, White Cube showed works from its stable of artists at the Glyndebourne Festival Opera in East Sussex - White Cube at Glyndebourne.
 The launch exhibition, held in a newly designed space created by the London-based architectural studio Carmody Groarke, featured a selection of paintings by the German artist Georg Baselitz.

 In 2018 White Cube opened an office in Manhattan, which people could visit by appointment only.
 In 2019, the gallery set up a presence in the 8th arrondissement of Paris.
 By 2023, the gallery announced plans for a 300 m (3,230 sq ft) space in the Gangnam-gu neighbourhood of Seoul.
 The gallery is situated in the same building as the Horim Art Centre, notable for its extensive collection of Korean modern art and antiquities, in an attempt to align White Cube more closely with the exisiting Korean art scene and cultural heritage.
-White Cube opened a gallery on Madison Avenue in Manhattan in October 2023.
+White Cube opened its first New York City gallery on Madison Avenue in Manhattan in October 2023.

 White Cube Paris, 10 avenue Matignon